 (1) If "continue" is selected after analyzing the presented differences, the difference report will be saved for future reference.
-For more information, see Difference Report on page 112.
+For more information, see Difference Report on page 114.

-- Is there a need to keep parts of the safety functions operational during some stages of the decommissioning? - Identify need for establishing temporary safety measures during the decommissioning activities.
+- Impact on adjacent operating units and facilities - Including interfaces to other safety instrumented systems - Sequence of decommissioning - Is there a need to keep parts of the safety functions operational during some stages of the decommissioning? - Identify need for establishing temporary safety measures during the decommissioning activities.